 “How dumb was America in 1974 (and Canada for that matter)?
 This Town Ain’t Big Enough For The Both Of Us, one of the fiercest, funniest, pop smart eruptions to ever get pressed to vinyl, didn’t make the singles charts, didn’t even crack the Top 100.
 In fact, no Sparks single ever charted in the entire decade of 1970s, their best.
 Thank God for friends and friend’s big sisters being somehow cool enough to find out about them anyway, and share the f***ing glory.”
 (Philip Random)

 Because there had to be at least one Three Dog Night track on this list.
 Might as well go with a mostly forgotten, comparatively minor hit about how humanity just keeps destroying the planet, one city, one neighbourhood, one family at a time.
-Because much as the official history of the age might now tell us that the early 1970s were all about your Led Zeppelins and Elton Johns and David Bowies, the airwaves would have been awfully bare without the hit machine who took their name from a pre-central heating turn of phrase for a very cold night.
+Because much as the official hype might tell us that the early 1970s were all about your Led Zeppelins and Elton Johns and David Bowies, the airwaves would have been awfully bare without the hit machine who took their name from a pre-central heating turn of phrase for a very cold night.